 The program is now in the list.
 Select it and click the "Network types" (bottom left) to allow access from the Internet or No button.

 Windows asks you to select the types of networks on which this program can communicate.

 In summary, on Windows 7, you can choose :

 On Windows 8 and 8.1, you will have the choice between :

 To do this, return to the Start menu -> Control Panel -> System and Security, and this time click on "Windows Firewall".

-To allow or block a port, you must, under Windows 7 and 8, must go through the advanced settings.
+To allow or block a port on Windows 7, 8 and 8.1, you must go through the advanced settings.

 Right click on "Rules for incoming traffic" and click "New Rule".